quintel/documentation/README.markdown

 # The Energy Transition Model

-The [Energy Transition Model](http://www.energytransitionmodel.com) (ETM) is a tool for energy modeling.
-It allows a user to create and explore scenario's for the energy future of various countries through various interfaces:
+The [Energy Transition Model](http://www.energytransitionmodel.com) (ETM) is an interactive tool for energy modeling.
+It allows you to create and explore scenario's for the energy future of various countries.
+The ETM provides the facts and the interfaces; all you have to provide is a vision on the energy future!

 ![ETM landing page](https://f.cloud.github.com/assets/1303760/1733256/55a38776-6334-11e3-89ee-9f29fde6f179.png)